-Firstly you need to decide what is more important to you: building muscle or losing fat.
+Firstly, you need to decide what is more important to you: building muscle or losing fat.
 A lot of us want both at the same time and lean mass gains can occur alongside fat loss, as it is the case in carb-cycling or intermittent fasting.
-However you will achieve better results by tackling one goal at a time.
-That is because higher carbohydrate ratio augment muscle gains whereas lower carbohydrate ration tend to accelerate fat loss.
+However, you will achieve better results by tackling one goal at a time.
+That is because higher carbohydrate ratio augments muscle gains whereas lower carbohydrate ration tends to accelerate fat loss.

 As you can see from the pie charts above, fat never goes below 15% of total calories.
 Although widely demonized, fat is absolutely essential for the proper functioning of our bodies.
 Since hormones are constructed from cholesterol and other fat molecules, consuming too little fat can actually suppress the normal hormone levels.
 This also has a negative effect on bodily functions that depend on those hormones.
 This includes growth, metabolism, reproduction and more.
 Fat is also necessary for vitamin and mineral absorption.

 However not all fat is created equal.
-Not all fat has the same nutritional value to your body so it’s important you prioritize healthy fat sources like monosaturated fats ( these include egg yolks, nuts, olive oil), medium-chain triglycerides (coconut oil), and omega-3 fatty acids (salmon, chia seeds, tofu, beans, wild rice).
+Not all fat has the same nutritional value to your body.
+That is why it’s important that you prioritize healthy fat sources like monosaturated fats ( these include egg yolks, nuts, olive oil), medium-chain triglycerides (coconut oil), and omega-3 fatty acids (salmon, chia seeds, tofu, beans, wild rice).
 As long as you choose the right kind of fat, you can feel comfortable with adding it to your diet!

 FACTOR 2: BODY TYPE

 As well as your fitness goal, it is also important to consider your body type.
 This will help you determine how well your body tolerates carbs.